2023 XFL season: Players

 For the 2023 season, each XFL team started training camp with up to 80-men rosters (66 originally), but had to trim it down to 70 by January 21, 2023, down to 60 two weeks later and then to 50 by February 10.
-Regular season rosters were suppose to stand at 50 (compared to 52 at the 2020 season), while 45 of those 50 are active on any given game day.
+Regular season rosters were supposed to stand at 50 (compared to 52 at the 2020 season), while 45 of those 50 are active on any given game day.
 Just before the season started the league decided to expand the rosters from 50 to 51 (46 active on game day), so all teams will be able to dress three quarterbacks on their active roster any given week.
 14 players on the opening day rosters were on NFL practice squads during the 2022 season, while four 2023 CFL free agents chose to sign with XFL teams.

 While in 2020 the league's primary target for players was veteran backups (such as the kind Luck developed in his time in NFL Europe, citing Kurt Warner, Brad Johnson and Jake Delhomme as examples) who may not be getting the repetitions needed to develop properly on NFL scout teams and practice squads.
 Due to budget concerns and an unwillingness to antagonize the NFL, it does not get into bidding wars for marquee players, but didn't intend to be is a "developmental" league to the NFL, rather a "'standalone' and 'complement' league".
-In contrast, the 2023 season of the XFL saw the league take a much lower emphasis on professional experience when selecting its quarterbacks, as it noted that the veterans "washed out early" compared to the younger, less experienced talent and that its 2020 breakout star—PJ Walker—was better known at the time for bouncing on and off the Indianapolis Colts practice squad before joining the XFL and ultimately landing the starting position with the Carolina Panthers.
+In contrast, the 2023 season of the XFL saw the league take a much lower emphasis on professional experience when selecting its quarterbacks, as it noted that the veterans "washed out early" compared to the younger, less experienced talent and that its 2020 breakout star—P. J. Walker—was better known at the time for bouncing on and off the Indianapolis Colts practice squad before joining the XFL and ultimately landing the starting position with the Carolina Panthers.
 The new ownership also embraced more of a "developmental" mentality when they signed a collaboration agreement with the NFL and introduced the "54th man" slogan, which refer to the NFL 53-men roster limit.

-During the season, the XFL will hold a weekly centralized workouts for free agents and other athletes every Tuesday.
+During the season, the XFL held centralized workouts for free agents and other athletes every Tuesday.

 Draft

-The XFL 2023 draft took place at the UFC Apex in Enterprise, Nevada, while the player pool consisted of 1,700 eligible players, after XFL personnel have evaluated nearly 6,000 players at XFL showcases, NFL training camps and tryouts.
+The XFL 2023 draft took place at the UFC Apex in Enterprise, Nevada, while the player pool consisted of 1,700 eligible players, after XFL personnel have evaluated nearly 6,000 players in seven XFL showcases, NFL training camps and tryouts.
 Of those, 528 players advanced to the preseason rosters.

-The 2023 XFL Draft followed the same basic layout as the 2020 XFL Draft: starting quarterbacks were allocated in a separate process and revealed November 15, while the remaining positions were separated by position.
+The 2023 XFL Draft followed the same basic layout as the 2020 XFL draft: starting quarterbacks were allocated in a separate process and revealed November 15, while the remaining positions were separated by position.
 It followed a "snake" format, with each position phase following a random order set prior to the draft, and that order reversing between odd and even rounds of the phase.